hellbox/srob-migration/content/about/_index.md

 <h2>Where is your calendar?</h2>

-We’re working on it!
-The calendar should be live sometime this fall, and we’ll make a big announcement when it’s ready.
-For now, we’ll be running a column about the best-looking readings of the week every Monday.
+We don't have a full-fledged calendar (for now), but we publish recommendations every week for the [best-looking readings](http://www.seattlereviewofbooks.com/tags/your-week-in-readings/) and highlight an [event of the week](http://www.seattlereviewofbooks.com/tags/event-of-the-week/).

 <h2>What's up with that gorgeous typography?</h2>

 Our typefaces &mdash; Seravek for the body copy, and Anchor for the headlines &mdash; were generously provided by the [Process Type Foundry](http://processtypefoundry.com "Process Type Foundry") for use on our site.

 We picked Anchor because its elegant tight tracking and rounded corners gave a stalwart but non-stuffy feel to the page.
-It condensed nicely for long book (and post titles), but is very legible, and works with aplomb at any size you want it.
+It condensed nicely for long book (and post titles) but is very legible, and works with grace at any size you want it.

-Seravek is just a lovely face to read long texts.
+Seravek is just a lovely face for reading long text.
 It sets like a dream, scales beautifully, and infuses the text with a nice energy.
 To our eyes, it feels both modern and classic.

 Big thanks to Process Type for their help with our project.